 Families and Schools Together (FAST) is an award-winning project that supports parents to improve children's learning and development at home, so they can reach their full potential at school.
 FAST has shown some amazing results.

 Eat, Sleep, Learn, Play! helps children in poverty by providing families on low incomes with household essentials, like a child's bed, a family cooker or educational books and toys.
-We've helped more than 40,000 families so far.
+We've helped more than 40,000 children so far.
 With your support, we plan to help many more.

 Our partnership with Beanstalk is giving poorer children in England the reading skills they need for a better future.
 Born to Read will provide 8,000 more reading helpers for 23,000 pupils in schools in deprived areas across the country.

 OUR UK CAMPAIGNS